Courier Rangers AFC

 Courier Rangers, known prior to 1968 as Otahuhu Rangers, is a former New Zealand football club based in the suburb of Ōtāhuhu, Auckland.

-The team was a member of the New Zealand National Soccer League in 1978 and 1979, finishing fifth on their first season but being relegated after finishing 11th out of 12 teams in the second.
+The club was a member of the New Zealand National Soccer League in 1978 and 1979, finishing fifth on their first season, and relegated after finishing 11th out of 12 teams in the second.

 Their best performance in the Chatham Cup came in 1977, when they reached the quarter-finals, where they lost to eventual champions Nelson United.